TEAM 2 TRAFFIC Monday Morning Commute

 5:50a: Accident.
 Left lane blocked in Livonia on US-190 WB before State Route 77/Maringuin Rd; CLEARED

-7:15a: Accident in Zachary on Greenwell Spg Pt Hudson Road at Joor Road
+7:15a: Accident in Zachary on Greenwell Spg Pt Hudson Road at Joor Road; CLEARED

-7:1a: Accident in The Avenues on Scenic Hwy at Weller Ave
+7:15a: Accident in The Avenues on Scenic Hwy at Weller Ave; CLEARED

 More News